Buddy Carlyle

 Earl Lester "Buddy" Carlyle (born December 21, 1977) is an American former professional baseball pitcher and current coach.
-He has played in Major League Baseball (MLB) for the San Diego Padres, Los Angeles Dodgers, Atlanta Braves, New York Yankees and New York Mets.
-He also played for the LG Twins of the KBO League, and the Hanshin Tigers and Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
+He played in Major League Baseball (MLB) for the San Diego Padres, Los Angeles Dodgers, Atlanta Braves, New York Yankees, and New York Mets.
+He also played for in the KBO League for the LG Twins, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers and Hokkaido Nippon-Ham Fighters.

 Early years

 Born in Omaha, Nebraska, Carlyle attended Bellevue East High School in Bellevue.
 In addition to baseball, he also lettered in basketball for the Chieftains and graduated in 1996.

 Professional career

 Cincinnati Reds and San Diego Padres

 Originally selected by the Cincinnati Reds in the second round of the 1996 Major League Baseball draft, Carlyle spent two years in the Reds organization before being traded to the San Diego Padres for Marc Kroon on April 8, 1998.
 He played for the Mobile BayBears and Las Vegas Stars before making his major league debut on August 29, 1999.
 In his first year, he appeared in seven games, recording a 1–3 record and a 5.97 ERA while striking out 17 batters.